BaseJumper1985/Macro-Manager/README.md

 # Macro-Manager
-A program in AutoHotKey v2 for the creation and management of dynamic macros and hot strings
+A program in AutoHotKey v2 for the creation and management of dynamic macros and Hotstrings

 ### Description
 Create and manage Hotstrings using a simple user interface.
 Hotstring triggers are unambiguous requiring input of a **Double-Space** (*or space + punctuation*) to trigger.
 Thus eliminating the problem many other programs share of accidental triggers.